 PolicyPak: Understanding and fixing PolicyPak DLL Orphans video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to talk about a phenomenon called PolicyPak orphans.

 Let me show you how an orphan can get created.
 Let’s say you’ve got a Pak that you’re using.
 I’m going to just use this unusual one for Mouse.
 I’m going to go ahead and copy it into my “PolicyPak Central Store” here.
 Now here it is hanging out.
 I’ve copied in the Pak into the Central Store, and I’m ready to use it.